This tip explains in which situations you might want to sign into and use DMPonline.be via ORCID, and how to do this.

 Some personal data belong to the group of “special categories” of personal data: these are personal data revealing racial or ethnic origin, political views, religious or philosophical beliefs, membership of a trade union, genetic data, biometric data, data about health ...

-Research data with personal data can be shared within Ghent University with researchers within your own research project or with fellow researchers under certain conditions for further processing or reuse of the research data.
-It is important to document and justify this transfer of data in the GDPR register.
-Also, ...
+Research data with personal data can be shared within Ghent University with fellow researchers (within or outside your research project) under certain conditions for further processing or reuse of the research data.
+It is important to document and justify this transfer of data in ...

 Minors (children below the age of 18 year) have the right to specific protection, as they are often less aware of their rights, the possible risks and consequences associated with the processing of their personal data.

-Children must be informed about which data are collected, what they will be ...
+Minors must be informed about which personal data from them are collected, what ...

 What is a DPIA?